Last updated on May 3rd, 2023 at 09:39 am

 If you spend any amount of time online, you’ll quickly run across conspiracy theories of all types.
 One of those theories is that lb and kg plates are the same thing, just labeled differently.

 This is simply not true.
 At least as far as the major weight plate manufacturers go.
-I took the time to weigh several different company’s plates prior to writing this article and can attest that a Rogue 45 lb plate does in fact weigh 45 lbs.
+I took the time to weigh several different companies’ plates prior to writing this article and can attest that a Rogue 45 lb plate does, in fact, weigh 45 lbs.
 Their 20 kg plate weighs in at 44.1 lbs.
 One is not the other.

 I didn’t weigh those low-end options, so I don’t know for sure.
 For me, that’s not a concern as I also wouldn’t buy them.
-As I noted before, when it comes to plates, we should be buying nice the first time.
+As I noted before, when it comes to plates, we should buy nice things the first time.
 You’ll keep them for a lifetime if you do.

 I should have taken my own advice and bought nice to start with.
 Instead, I ended up buying twice.